F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_profile_http.md

 * `redirect_rewrite` - (Optional) Specifies whether the system rewrites the URIs that are part of HTTP redirect (3XX) responses.
 The default is `none`.

-* `request_chunking` - (Optional) Specifies how the system handles HTTP content that is chunked by a client.
-The default is `preserve`.

 * `encrypt_cookies` - (Optional) Type the cookie names for the system to encrypt.

 * `encrypt_cookie_secret` - (Optional) Type a passphrase for cookie encryption.
 Note: Since it's a sensitive entity idempotency will fail for it in the update call.

 * `insert_xforwarded_for` - (Optional) Specifies, when enabled, that the system inserts an X-Forwarded-For header in an HTTP request with the client IP address, to use with connection pooling.
-The default is `Disabled`.
+The default is `disabled`.

 * `lws_width` - (Optional,type `int`) Specifies the maximum column width for any given line, when inserting an HTTP header in an HTTP request.
 The default is `80`.

-* `lws_width` - (Optional,type `string`) Specifies the linear white space (LWS) separator that the system inserts when a header exceeds the maximum width you specify in the LWS Maximum Columns setting.

 * `accept_xff` - (Optional) Enables or disables trusting the client IP address, and statistics from the client IP address, based on the request's XFF (X-forwarded-for) headers, if they exist.